Pump Up The Fun – Where Every PSI Counts

 One of the advantages of pencil-type tire pressure gauges is their simplicity and ease of use.
 They do not require any batteries or digital displays, making them reliable and dependable.
 These gauges are typically compact and lightweight, fitting easily in a pocket or glove box.
 Another advantage is their durability.
 Pencil gauges are often made from metal, which makes them resilient to accidental drops or impacts, ensuring they can withstand rough handling.

-Also See Can A Tire Inflator With Gauge Be Used For Other Purposes Apart From Inflating Tires?
+Also See Can A Tire Inflator With Gauge Be Used With A Car’s Cigarette Lighter Socket?

 Disadvantages of pencil-type tire pressure gauges